Social service workers rally at Seattle City Hall over proposed budget cuts

 Dozens of human service workers rallied at Seattle City Hall plaza on Tuesday morning, calling for the city and King County to adjust their wages to keep up with inflation and to preserve homelessness services that could go away as one-time federal funding expires.

-Staff from major homelessness and social service held signs that read “I do essential work” while chanting “Poverty wages have got to go!”
+Staff from major homelessness and social service organizations held signs that read “I do essential work” while chanting “Poverty wages have got to go!”

 As the city and county approach finalizing their budgets later this month, funding for the hundreds of workers who provide homelessness and other services to the region’s most vulnerable has emerged as one of the most contentious issues.
 The city is staring down a forecast that has predicted fewer and fewer revenues as the year has progressed, as well as skyrocketing inflation.
 Federal coronavirus relief funding is also set to expire at the end of the year.